tylerlrhodes/blog2/content/posts/book-review-i-am-a-strange-loop.md

 romantically in some places, as he seems to portray a secular notion of spirituality built from the experience of individual "selves" which exist in oneself, as well as others.
-It's a nice way of kind of laying out an idea of immortality and rememberance of people who have passed, and Hofstadter describes this experience through his own personal life, and the tragic loss of his wife.
+It's a nice way of kind of laying out an idea of immortality and remembrance of people who have passed, and Hofstadter describes this experience through his own personal life, and the tragic loss of his wife.